simolus3/drift/docs/pages/docs/Advanced Features/builder_options.md

               version: "3.34"
 ```

-With that option, the generator will emit warnings when using newer sqlite version.
+With that option, the generator will emit warnings when using features introduced
+in more recent sqlite versions.
 For instance, using more than one [upsert clause](https://sqlite.org/lang_upsert.html) is not supported
 in 3.34, so an error would be reported.
 Currently, the generator can't provide compatibility checks for versions below 3.34, which is the